MaciejCieslik1/BMPEllipse/README.md

 ## 📜 Description
-The **BMP ELLipse** program is a project developed in RISC-V assembly, which generates an ellipse in BMP file.
+The **BMP Ellipse** program is a project developed in RISC-V assembly, which generates an ellipse in BMP file.

 ## 📝 Note